 Lenses on the Land

-The farm offers a wide variety of spectacular subjects to create equally spectacular photos.
+Turn spectacular farm subjects into equally spectacular photos.
 Marshall Webb and Sebastian Ventrone will guide you throughout the day both technically and creatively, so that you can get the most out of your camera.

 Marshall started helping his father with ‘chores’ at Shelburne Farms at the age of 3.
 By the age of 8 he was driving tractors and jeeps in support of the summer hay harvest.
 He attended Wesleyan University and earned a BA in French from UVM in 1972.
 That same year, he and his siblings started the nonprofit education organization that now owns and operates the Farm.
 Over the years he has held many positions here, from field hand, to milker, to assistant cheesemaker, and Special Projects Coordinator.
 He has served on the boards of several local non-profits.
 His wife, Kate, is one of the Shelburne representatives in the State legislature, and they have 4 daughters.
 Marshall’s favorite hobby is photography (especially of the farm!), and his favorite sports are snow and water skiing.